jsafrane/openlmi-doc/doc/mof/CIM_ComputerSystem.rst

     A value of "Chassis Manager" indicates this instance represents a system dedicated to management of a blade chassis and its contained devices.
 This value would be used to represent a Shelf Controller.
 A "Chassis Manager" is an aggregation point for management and may rely on subordinate management controllers for the management of constituent parts.
 A value of "Host-based RAID Controller" indicates this instance represents a RAID storage controller contained within a host computer.
 A value of "Storage Device Enclosure" indicates this instance represents an enclosure that contains storage devices.
 A "Virtual Tape Library" is the emulation of a tape library by a Virtual Library System.
 A "Virtual Library System" uses disk storage to emulate tape libraries.A "FC Switch" indicates this instance is dedicated to switching layer 2 fibre channel frames.
 An "Ethernet Switch" indicates this instance is dedicated to switching layer 2 ethernet frames.

+    "Server" indicates that the system is an independent computer system whose primary purpose is to host services for other systems and devices to access; typically as in a stand-alone floor or rack-mounted system.

+    "Blade" indicates this instance is a computer system that fits into another chassis and depends on it for services, such as power, cooling, etc.

     ============ ==========================
     ValueMap     Values